SkyHighSundae/collab-vm-1.2-webapp/README.md

-# CollabVM 1.2 Webapp 2.0
+# Guest24897VM 1.2 Webapp 2.0

 ![CollabVM Web App](/webapp.png)

-The CollabVM Web App is the viewer for the CollabVM Server.
+The Guest24897VM Web App is the viewer for the Guest24897VM Server.

 ## Building